rbeatt/blog/src/content/posts/running-local-llms-anywhere-with-ollama-openwebui-and-tailscale.md

 ### 4.1 Install Ollama

-Download the appropriate version of Ollama for your operating system and follow the installation instructions.
+Download the appropriate version of Ollama for your operating system from the [official Ollama download page](https://ollama.com/download) and follow the installation instructions.
 Confirm the installation with:

 ```bash
 ollama --help